Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 - [ ] Add the lease to the prompt
 - [ ] Results!

--using zero shot, pass in natural language instruction, sample lease, and visualize output
+# Motivation
--while pretrained NER models are great for extracting general categories, persons, organizations, localations, and dates; most use cases require extraction of specific entities relevant to the customer or business.
+While pretrained NER models are great for extracting general categories, persons, organizations, localations, and dates; most use cases require extraction of specific entities relevant to the customer or business.
 For example, if we have lease documents, while it's helpful to be able to extract all instances of a person ... it's **signifcantly** more beneficial to identify who in the lease is specifically the landlord, and whom is the tenant.
 You can, for example, extract the property size of interest. **All without any model pretraining.** In this example, we'll investigate the plausability of extracting those, and a *~dozen* other lease elements, simply by providing the lease, and asking the model to extract a list of **custom** entities, without providing any examples of what those entities should look like.

 -using model text-davinci-003[^reference]
 -prompt image